njcushing/odin-book/README.md

     - [ ] Authorised participants can remove, mute and assign 'roles' ('admin', 'moderator', 'guest') to others
     - [ ] Users can edit their own messages
     - [ ] A more advanced text editor
+- [ ] Display images as a modal in their original resolution when clicking on them
 - [ ] Display 'popular' users (with many followers) in 'Recommended Users' tab in the absence of other recommendations

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>